 The length and number of visits needed to prepare and adjust the restored tooth

 The ultimate decision about what to use is best determined in consultation with your doctor.
-Before your treatment begins, discuss the options with Dr. McNaught and Dr. Bowling.
+Before your treatment begins, discuss the options with Dr. McNaught and Dr. Leggett.
 To help you prepare for this discussion it is helpful to understand the two basic types of dental fillings: direct and indirect.

 Direct fillings are fillings placed immediately into a prepared cavity in a single visit.
 They include amalgam and composite.
 The doctor prepares the tooth, places the filling, and adjusts it during one appointment.